h15200/notes/go.md

 ### arrays

 - syntax `var arr [3]int` // empty array defaults to zero value, or `arr := [...]{1,2,3}`
-- unlike maps and slices, an empty array has a fixed length with zero values, so it will never be `nil`
 - arrays are copied. `a := someOtherArray` is not a pointer, but a copy of the original array
 - arrays use consecutive bytes in memory and must be initialized with a length